Join Our Circle of FriendsOur Circle of Friends enjoy premium seating, private events and much more! Join our circle today!

-In 1981, a time when the gay-rights movement was just gaining momentum, founding artistic director Jeffrey McIntyre and 45 talented and brave singers came together to form something quite new, especially in the South — a singing group where members would be proud not only of the quality of what they were singing, but of the positive image and message they were portraying.
+In 1981, a time when the gay-rights movement was just gaining momentum, founding artistic director Jeffrey McIntyre and 45 talented and brave singers came together to form the Atlanta Gay Men’s Chorus (AGMC)—an ensemble of the highest-musical quality that nurtures its members and educates its community toward understanding, compassion, and inclusiveness.

-For more information on how you can support the mission of the Atlanta Gay Men’s Chorus or have it involved in your upcoming event, call 404-320-1030 or e-mail firstname.lastname@example.org.
+For more information on how you can support the mission of Voices of Note, call 404-320-1030 or e-mail firstname.lastname@example.org.